 This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full privacy policy here.

-So, you’re planning a trip to the Land of the Rising Sun?
-Japan is one of the most amazing countries in the world, boasting stunning nature, beautiful culture, fascinating history, friendly people, and mouthwatering food.
-From temples to castles to shrines to gardens to national parks, it will undoubtedly live up to your high expectations.
-This 2 week Japan itinerary is the perfect resource for planning an amazing trip.
+So, you’re lucky enough to be planning a trip to the Land of the Rising Sun?
+Japan is one of the most amazing countries in the world, with stunning nature, beautiful culture, fascinating history, friendly people, and delicious food.
+From temples, castles, and shrines to gardens and national parks, it will undoubtedly live up to your high expectations.
+This 2-week Japan itinerary is the perfect resource for planning an amazing trip for first-time visitors.

 But where should you start?
 Japan cannot be fully covered in 2 weeks.
-I put together this 2 week Japan itinerary based on a recent family holiday to help with how overwhelming it can be to decide where to go in this country that offers so much.
-It was everyone’s first time in Japan, so we wanted to prioritize the absolute must-sees on an efficient route.
-To do this, we started in Tokyo, making our way south over 2 weeks until we reached Hiroshima.
-I highly recommend following a route like this on your first trip to Japan to get as much out of your time as possible.
+I put together this 2-week Japan itinerary based on a recent personal trip to help with how overwhelming it can be to decide where to go in this country that offers so much.
+It was my first time in Japan, so I prioritized doing the must-sees as efficiently as possible.
+To do this, I started in Tokyo, making my way south to Hiroshima.
+Even after returning to Japan since, I highly recommend following a route like this one on your first trip to Japan to get as much out of your time as possible.
 You will be absolutely stunned, planning a trip back in no time!

 2 Week Japan Itinerary: FAQs